Fate101/Spigot-Plugin-MC-CollectionTracker/README.md

 - **Automatic Item Tracking**: Automatically detects when players pick up new items
 - **Interactive GUI**: Browse your collection with a user-friendly interface
+- **Collection Leaderboards**: Compete with other players and see who has the most complete collection
 - **Progress Statistics**: View completion percentage and collection statistics
 - **Cross-Version Compatibility**: Automatically supports new items from Minecraft updates
 - **Persistent Storage**: Player collections are saved and persist across server restarts
 - **Smart Filtering**: Excludes creative-only and unobtainable items
 - **Real-time Notifications**: Get notified when you collect new items
+- **Ranking System**: Color-coded rankings with special indicators for top 3 players

 ## 📋 Requirements